sansinghsanjay/RemotePyTuner/README.md

   >EOM<
   ```

   All modifications will happen on a shadow copy of file provided by user.

-  11. You are satisfy with the outputs you received on email, so you want to save your modified program in your         /path/of/your/Python/program permanently and quit (or terminate) the program.
+  iii.
+You are satisfy with the outputs you received on email, so you want to save your modified program in your         /path/of/your/Python/program permanently and quit (or terminate) the program.
 So, reply would be like:
   ```python
   >EOM<
   $sq